Skip to main content

 • you think your child has swallowed a button battery

-For children over 12 months, give them 2 teaspoons of honey if they can swallow.
-This can help to protect their insides until they arrive at the ED.
+If your child is over 12 months, give them 2 teaspoons of honey if they can swallow.
+This can help to protect their insides until they arrive at the emergency department.

 Carbon monoxide